 Preventing Hail Damage in Gardens

+In areas that routinely get severe hailstorms, it is possible to be reactive and protect plants from damage.
+Have ready buckets, garbage cans, or other items to put over plants.
+Use a tarp tented over the vegetable garden and anchored with stakes.
+Even blankets are useful to cover lower tree canopies and prevent foliar and fruit damage.
 Preventing hail damage in gardens relies on careful assessment of weather conditions.
 Listen to weather reports and react quickly to keep plants from experiencing pounding hailstorms.
 When you act quickly, much of the damage is prevented and plants will produce bountiful crops and beautiful displays.